 MB BS PhD MRCGP

-Anna De Simoni is a NIHR Academic Lecturer in Primary Care at Queen Mary University of London and visiting researcher at the Primary Care Unit.
+Anna De Simoni is a Clinical Lecturer at Queen Mary University of London and visiting researcher at the Primary Care Unit.
 She was previously an ACF in Primary Care and a Clinical Research Associate in the cardiovascular group.
 She works as a GP in Cambridge.

 Anna De Simoni graduated in Medicine at the University of Milan where she went on to complete her PhD in Neurophysiology.
 She went to University College London for her first postdoctoral position where she obtained a Marie Curie Individual Research Fellowship (EU funded).